miso-xyz/PPMLib/README.md

 - Cannot process frames metadata

 # Notes
-- This is a library, not responsible for any tools using PPMLib that does not follow Sudomemo's TOS or sum idk, im just not responsible for what you do with PPMLib thats all
+- This is a library, not responsible for any tools using PPMLib that does not follow Sudomemo's TOS or sum idk, im just not responsible for what you do with PPMLib.
+We remind Section 4.1.1 from Sudomemo Terms of Use: *``` The following activities are prohibited when using Sudomemo: Exploits or content that wasn’t created in the original Flipnote Studio software on a Nintendo DSi or Nintendo 3DS```*.
+Plus, animating on a DS is much more fun :) .
+That's all